Managing House Sparrows and European Starlings

 Starlings cannot squeeze through a hole smaller than 1 1/2”, so an entrance hole of this size or smaller will exclude starlings from boxes intended for smaller birds.
-House Sparrows can fit through entrance holes as small as 1 1/8”; therefore, most cavity-nesting songbirds using nest boxes are vulnerable to House Sparrow competition.
+House Sparrows can fit through entrance holes as small as 1 1/4”; therefore, most cavity-nesting songbirds using nest boxes are vulnerable to House Sparrow competition.
 There currently is no scientifically-documented way to exclude House Sparrows that works permanently, but some monitors have observed that Gilbertson PVC boxes are often avoided by House Sparrows.
 Your best bet may be to use a more active method of managing House Sparrows.
-If you prefer not to engage in active management activities, you may alternatively choose to offer only boxes that are not as vulnerable to exotics (e.g., Wood Duck or Barn Owl boxes, Chimney Swift Towers, or nesting platforms).
+If you prefer, you may alternatively choose to offer only boxes that are not as vulnerable to exotics (e.g., chickadee boxes, Chimney Swift Towers, or nesting platforms).

 Because House Sparrows and European Starlings do not migrate, they have a competitive advantage when it comes to having first pick of suitable nest boxes.
 By waiting to open your nest boxes until migratory birds return, you can ensure that they have a better chance of finding an unoccupied site.
 Simply plug the entrance hole of your boxes until nesting season begins.
 Note that this means that your resident chickadees, titmice, and nuthatches may also have to wait for the migrants to return.